The University Executive Committee is responsible for all matters associated with the development and management of the university.

 To be able to make a complaint or lodge an appeal using the official procedures without fear of any recrimination

-To enable you to easily report any concerns related to harassment, victimisation, bullying, sexual misconduct (identified or anonymously) and expect a professional and supportive response.
+To enable you to easily report any concerns related to harassment, victimisation, bullying, sexual violence (identified or anonymously) and expect a professional and supportive response.

 Information about all of the University’s student-related procedures to be easily accessible on the University website